The Post-PHE Medicaid Redetermination Playbook

 Anyone in the Medicaid space is familiar with the annual redetermination process in which Medicaid members need to verify their financial status to the state.
 The stress of that effort almost feels like a fever dream since the national COVID public health emergency (PHE) put an indefinite pause on the ritual.
 But all signs are pointing to the PHE being lifted by the beginning of 2023 and the need to requalify more plan participants than ever before.
 When exactly this will happen is debatable, but the shadow of the logistical nightmare is looming.
 If Medicaid Payers don’t get a plan in place to deal with this now, they will be forced into triage mode when the PHE is finally lifted, leaving them at risk of taking a major hit to their membership populations and their bottom lines.

 According to the Department of Health and Human Services, more than 17 percent of Medicaid members (15 million people) are expected to lose their coverage once redetermination resumes, some due to ineligibility and others due to deadlines or incorrect reporting.
 This will result in billions of dollars in losses for health plans.
-One of the largest managed care organizations in the country, anticipates losing $6 billion in annual revenue when redetermination resumes.

 Health plans generally provide resources to assist members in completing their paperwork, but the scale of the upcoming redetermination effort requires a more coordinated approach.
 Speed is also of the essence in re-enrolling members due to churn.
 According to MACPAC, longer gaps in coverage more than 6 months), resulted in larger increases of inpatient admissions than shorter gaps in coverage (less than 6 months).

 Over the past year, we’ve worked with clients to help them prepare for post-PHE redetermination.
 We’ve devised a 4-step playbook that any health plan can take to mitigate their risk of member attrition and financial losses.